Beyond Incompatibility: Trade-offs between Mutually Exclusive Fairness Criteria in Machine Learning and Law: Experiments

 \FloatBarrier Last, observe the last experimental setting $\theta^A = \theta^B = \theta^C$, which corresponds to a compromise between the three mutually exclusive fairness criteria.
-As is confirmed by Figures~\ref{fig:experiments:result:synthetic:compromise} and~\ref{fig:experiments:result:synthetic:TransportMapcompromise}, the results in Table~\ref{tab:experiments:results:result-table-synthetic} show that \methodname yields a compromise between calibration, balance for the true negatives, and balance for the true positives.
+The results in Table~\ref{tab:experiments:results:result-table-synthetic} show that \methodname yields a compromise between calibration, balance for the true negatives, and balance for the true positives.
 It achieves similar performance improvements as aiming for calibration only ($\theta^A=1$), but better FPR and FNR improvements.
 Compared to the balance criteria, this setting achieves better performance improvements, but only slightly worse FPR and FNR.
 Overall, the probability of the orange group to receive a positive label is 9.7\% of the blue group for $\theta^A=\theta^B=\theta^C$.